Bill-Mwangi/Multiple_LEDs/README.md

-# Connecting multiplw LEDs to an arduino board
+# Connecting multiple LEDs to an arduino board